cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-ruby-3-0-0.md

 Breaking changes
 ----------------

-The only breaking changes in this release are that we've dropped support for Ruby 1.9 and 2.0.
+We've dropped support for Ruby 1.9 and 2.0.

-Transforms are now deprecated in favour of the new [ParameterTypes](https://app.cucumber.pro/projects/cucumber-ruby/documents/branch/master/features/docs/writing_support_code/parameter_types.feature) that play nicely with Cucumber Expressions.
+Transforms have been removed in favour of the new [ParameterTypes](https://app.cucumber.pro/projects/cucumber-ruby/documents/branch/master/features/docs/writing_support_code/parameter_types.feature) that play nicely with Cucumber Expressions.

-That said, we have plans to start breaking more things...
+And we have plans to start breaking more things...

 Vision for 4.0 and beyond
 -------------------------